naturalatlas/tilestrata/README.md

 ##### tile.clone()
 Returns an identical copy of the tile request that's safe to mutate.

-## Extending TileStrata
+## Writing TileStrata Plugins

 ### Writing Request Hooks

-The `registerRequestHook` method expects an object with one method: `hook`.
+A request hook implementation needs one method: `reqhook`.
 Optionally it can include an `init` method that gets called when the server is initializing.
 The hook's "req" will be a [http.IncomingMessage](http://nodejs.org/api/http.html#http_http_incomingmessage) and "res" will be the [http.ServerResponse](http://nodejs.org/api/http.html#http_class_http_serverresponse).
 This makes it possible to respond without even getting to the tile-serving logic (just don't call the callback).

 ```js
 module.exports = function(options) {